shimadasoftware/data-analysis-path/concepts.md

 4. Analyze (Análisis): Analyze data to find patterns, relationships and trends.
 5. Share (Compartir): Share data with your audience.
 6. Act (Actuar): Act on data and use analysis results.

+## Subject matter experts

+Subject matter experts can provide insight into the business problem, identify inconsistencies in the analysis, and validate the decisions being made.

 ## Data ecosystems